-Wearable devices typically require small size and lightweight.
-The problem is that wearable battery on the market today face almost the same problem, that is, the smaller the battery, the smaller the energy density.
+Wearable devices typically require small size and light weight.
+The problem is that wearable batteries on the market today face almost the same problem, that is, the smaller the battery, the smaller the energy density.
 At the same time, in the 20 years since the introduction of lithium-ion secondary batteries, battery technology has increased the energy density per unit volume by about 350%.

 wearable battery for wearable device manufacturers